Dallas Cowboys-Arizona Cardinals Week 3 injury report

 ARIZONA CARDINALS INJURY REPORT

-Injury report: Cardinals’ Leki Fotu back at practice after missing Week 2
+Injury report: Cardinals’ Leki Fotu questionable for Sunday after missing Week 2

 (Tyler Drake/Arizona Sports)